 Criticism and controversy

-After the fall of the military dictatorship in Panama in 1989, in a pre-trial trial in Miami in May 1991, Manuel Noriega's lawyer, Frank Rubino, was quoted as saying that "General Noriega has a proprietary document showing the attempted murder of him [Noriega] and Mr. Torrijos by "The documents were not allowed as evidence in the hearing, because the presiding judge agreed with the US government's claim that their public denominations would violate the Secret Information Procedure Act.
+The general public and the victims' families did not accept the conclusion of the final report, and they accused the military government of covering it up; In addition, witnesses at Coclesito complained that the investigators â ⬠<â ⬠After the fall of the military dictatorship in Panama in 1989, in a pre-trial trial in Miami in May 1991, Manuel Noriega's lawyer, Frank Rubino, was quoted as saying that "General Noriega has a proprietary document showing the attempted murder of him [Noriega] and Mr. Torrijos by "The documents were not allowed as evidence in the hearing, because the presiding judge agreed with the US government's claim that their public denominations would violate the Secret Information Procedure Act.
 Recently, former businessman John Perkins was accused in his book Confessions of an Economic Hit Man that Torrijos was murdered by American interests, possessing bombs planted on his plane (by operators organized by the CIA).
-The alleged motive was that some American business leaders and politicians strongly opposed negotiations between Torrijos and a group of Japanese businessmen led by Shigeo Nagano, who promoted the idea of a new, larger, ocean-level channel for Panama.
+The alleged motive was that some American business leaders and politicians strongly opposed negotiations between Torrijos and a group of Japanese businessmen led by Shigeo Nagano, who promoted the idea of ââa new, larger, ocean-level channel for Panama.
 Manuel Noriega, at America's Prisoner, claims that this negotiation has generated a very unfortunate response among Americans.
+However, these facts are not enough to initiate a new investigation for further evidence.
+As a result, the case of the FAP-205 accident was declared unsolved due to lack of evidence.

 Aftermath